 One winning ticket sold in B.C. for Tuesday's $70 million Lotto Max jackpot

-Someone who purchased a Lotto Max ticket in Burnaby is waking up $70 million richer.
+A Lotto Max ticket holder in British Columbia is waking up $70 million richer.

-One winning ticket was sold in Tuesday's Lotto Max draw, which also saw three of 13 Maxmillions prizes claimed.

 The jackpot for the next draw on Oct.
 1 will be an estimated $20 million.